ionide/ionide-atom-fake/README.md

+## [Project is deprecated, we suggest to use VSCode version of Ionide instead]

 # Ionide-FAKE

 Ionide-FAKE is part of the [Ionide](http://ionide.io) plugin suite, used for running FAKE build scripts without leaving the Atom editor.